Tutorial

 JavaScript, which does not offer any Unicode support through its RegExp class, does support \uFFFF for matching a single Unicode code point as part of its string syntax.

-XML Schema does not have a regex token for matching Unicode code points.
+XML Schema and XPath do not have a regex token for matching Unicode code points.
 However, you can easily use XML entities like to insert literal code points into your regular expression.

 Again, "character" really means "Unicode code point". \p{L} matches a single code point in the category "letter".
 If your input string is à encoded as U+0061 U+0300, it matches a without the accent.
 If the input is à encoded as U+00E0, it matches à with the accent.
 The reason is that both the code points U+0061 (a) and U+00E0 (à) are in the category "letter", while U+0300 is in the category "mark".

-You should now understand why \P{M}\p{M}* is the equivalent of \X. \P{M} matches a code point that is not a combining mark, while \p{M}* matches zero or more code points that are combining marks.
-To match a letter including any diacritics, use \p{L}\p{M}*.
+You should now understand why \P{M}\p{M}*+ is the equivalent of \X. \P{M} matches a code point that is not a combining mark, while \p{M}*+ matches zero or more code points that are combining marks.
+To match a letter including any diacritics, use \p{L}\p{M}*+.
 This last regex will always match à, regardless of how it is encoded.
+The possessive quantifier makes sure that backtracking doesn’t cause \P{M}\p{M}*+ to match a non-mark without the combining marks that follow it, which \X would never do.

-The .NET Regex class and PCRE are case sensitive when it checks the part between curly braces of a \p token. \p{Zs} will match any kind of space character, while \p{zs} will throw an error.
-All other regex engines described in this tutorial will match the space in both cases, ignoring the case of the property between the curly braces.
+PCRE, PHP, and .NET are case sensitive when it checks the part between curly braces of a \p token. \p{Zs} will match any kind of space character, while \p{zs} will throw an error.
+All other regex engines described in this tutorial will match the space in both cases, ignoring the case of the category between the curly braces.
 Still, I recommend you make a habit of using the same uppercase and lowercase combination as I did in the list of properties below.
 This will make your regular expressions work with all Unicode regex engines.

-In addition to the standard notation, \p{L}, Java, Perl, PCRE and the JGsoft engine allow you to use the shorthand \pL.
+In addition to the standard notation, \p{L}, Java, Perl, PCRE, the JGsoft engine, and XRegExp 3 allow you to use the shorthand \pL.
 The shorthand only works with single-letter Unicode properties. \pLl is not the equivalent of \p{Ll}.
 It is the equivalent of \p{L}l which matches Al or àl or any Unicode letter followed by a literal l.

 Unicode Scripts